maroon-scorch/Tendam/README.md

 ## Team Strengths and Weaknesses:
 Edward Yan:
-Strength: Broad understanding of popular APIs
+- Strength: Broad understanding of popular APIs
-Weakness: Documentation is totally incomprehensible, hates (paying) money Heon Lee:
+- Weakness: Documentation is totally incomprehensible, hates (paying) money Heon Lee:
-Strength: Communication; keeping promises with other students (to finish assigned tasks by an assigned date)
+- Strength: Communication; keeping promises with other students (to finish assigned tasks by an assigned date)
-Weaknesses: Not fully aware of all the tools Java has; graphic design/UI/UX Matthew Ji:
+- Weaknesses: Not fully aware of all the tools Java has; graphic design/UI/UX Matthew Ji:
-Strengths: Cloud-based (AWS) Services (Solutions Architect)
+- Strengths: Cloud-based (AWS) Services (Solutions Architect)
-Weaknesses: Traditional Backend Services (ex.
+- Weaknesses: Traditional Backend Services (ex.
 PHP, SQL) Ria Rajesh:
-Strength: starts things prior to the night before they are due
+- Strength: starts things prior to the night before they are due
-Weaknesses: bad at testing, no prior experience with object oriented programming Ricky Zhong:
+- Weaknesses: bad at testing, no prior experience with object oriented programming Ricky Zhong:
-Strength: Quick Googler - my queries are fast and I enjoy writing documentation
+- Strength: Quick Googler - my queries are fast and I enjoy writing documentation
-Weaknesses:
-New to such long-term projects
-HTML and anything that has to do with GUI
-(Does anyone have any artistic skills?)
+- Weaknesses: New to such long-term projects, HTML and anything that has to do with GUI (Does anyone have any artistic skills?)

 ## Project Idea(s): Fill this in with three unique ideas!
 (Due by March 1)